Do you ever compare yourself to cisgender women? Or girls who are further along on their feminine journeys?

 Those thought patterns are contagious, so the best thing you can do is find better people to be around: People who are happy, positive, and grateful.

-5. Appreciate yourself
+5. Appreciate Yourself

 How do YOU deal with envy and comparison?

 As always, I’d love to hear your thoughts.
 Have you ever struggled with comparison or envy?
 If so, how did you deal with it?
+Please share in the comments below!

 Love,